Cghlewis/data-mgmt-ed-research-book/_book/03-hsd.md

 When collecting data and creating datasets, you will be working with one or more of these four types of data files.

 1. Identifiable: Data includes personally identifiable information.
 It is common for your raw research study data to be identifiable.
-2. Coded: In this type of data file, PII has been removed or distorted and names are replaced with a code.
+2. Coded: In this type of data file, PII has been removed or distorted and names are replaced with a code (i.e., a unique participant identifier).
 The only way to link the data back to an individual is through that code.
 The identifying code file (linking key) is stored separate from the research data (see Chapter \@ref(track)).
 Coded data is typically the type of file you create after cleaning your raw study data.
 3. De-identified: In this type of file, identifying information has been removed or distorted and the data can no longer be re-associated with the underlying individual (the linking key no longer exists).
 This is typically what you create when publicly sharing your research study data.
 4. Anonymous: In an anonymous dataset, no identifying information is ever collected and so there should be little to no risk of identifying a specific participant.